How-To Government

 Most government training is not worth doing thoroughly.

-There's this whole bizarro world of government training which is totally insulated from reality.
+Don't waste your time thoroughly completing mandatory government training.
+There's this whole bizarro world of government training which is totally separated from reality.
 It just gives people something to do or checks a box.
 See also "Training Spreadsheet".

 Training Spreadsheet